ryanblakeley/terrafarm-frontend/NOTES/ROADMAP.md

     - land admins and resource owners
   - who can a request a resource for a land?
     - land admins and resource owners
-- add Request resource button to dropdown on resource centerIcon on resource item page
+- add "request resource" button to dropdown on resource centerIcon on resource item page
   - on click, show list of lands and projects admin by viewer and lands, projects, and tasks where viewer is a resource owner

 ## 0.11

-- new Resource properties
-  - availability
+- add resource availability
-  - storage area
-  - last seen

 ## 0.12

+- add wish lists

+## 0.13

 - Browse container
   - map with zip + range